dr-natetorious/TIM-8101-Programming_Languages_and_Algorithms/Week6_ExtAlgo/Strategy.md

 - Highest probability of expiring worthless
 - Least slippage risk

-For all time frames, the strategy needs to started *before* the large move begins.
-This can happen by
+For all time frames, the strategy can be _preemptively started _before_ the large move begins.

 - Being long and short
 - Buying the cheaper side / selling the more expensive side
-- Waiting for the assumption to be accuarate
+- Fire and Waiting for the assumption to be accuarate
-- Triggering trades when certain metrics occur
+- Setup deferred trades to fire when certain metrics occur

+An alternative opinion is to _defer until after_ the large move begins.

+- Easier to implement
+- Less risk, less profit

+### Efficient Scaling

+There are two directions for scaling the net position, up or out.

+Using lots of small positions gives diversity at the risk that they are difficult to call back in hast.
+This is more concerning for shorter time frames which need more agility.
+For longer time periods of several quarters to years, the added diversity could lower the impact of an individual asset to the net position.

+Since the relationship exists between the diversity and timeframe, a complete algorithm needs to take this into account as well.